India's billion-member biometric database raises privacy fears

 "We are midwifing a police state," said Asaduddin Owaisi, an opposition MP.

-Raman Jit Singh Chima, global policy director at Access, an international digital rights organisation, said the Indian law lacked the transparency and oversight safeguards found in Europe or the United States, which last year reformed its bulk telephone surveillance programme.
+Raman Jit Singh Chima, global policy director at Access, an international digital rights organization, said the proposed Indian law lacked the transparency and oversight safeguards found in Europe or the United States, which last year reformed its bulk telephone surveillance program.

-He pointed to the U.S. Foreign Intelligence Surveillance Court, which must approve many surveillance requests made by intelligence agencies, and European data protection authorities as oversight mechanisms not present in the Indian legislation.
+He pointed to the U.S. Foreign Intelligence Surveillance Court, which must approve many surveillance requests made by intelligence agencies, and European data protection authorities as oversight mechanisms not present in the Indian proposal.

 The Indian government brought the Aadhaar legislation to the upper house of parliament on Wednesday in a bid to secure passage before lawmakers go into recess.

-To get around its lack of a majority, the BJP presented it as a financial bill, which the upper chamber could not reject.
-It was returned to the lower house which passed it, as the ruling party has a majority there.
+To get around its lack of a majority there, the BJP is presenting it as a financial bill, which the upper chamber cannot reject.
+It can return it to the lower house, where the ruling party has a majority.

 In its assessment of the measure, New Delhi-based PRS Legislative Research said law enforcement agencies could use someone's Aadhaar number as a link across various datasets such as telephone and air travel records.

-That would allow them to recognise patterns of behaviour and detect potential illegal activities.
+That would allow them to recognize patterns of behavior and detect potential illegal activities.

 But it could also lead to harassment of individuals who are identified incorrectly as potential security threats, PRS said.